ivan-guerra/programmador.com/content/posts/keylogger.md

 {{< video src="/posts/keylogger/keylogger-demo.mp4" type="video/mp4" preload="auto" >}}

-I've included a script, `key_capture.py`, that prints captured key data from a remote keylogger running in network mode.
-You can see that script in action during the demo as it captures my keypresses in the NeoVim editor.
+The project includes `key_capture.py`, a script that prints captured key data from a remote keylogger running in network mode.
+During the demo, the script captures keystrokes from the NeoVim editor.

-The toughest part of developing the keylogger is by far the capture of global keypresses which is highly dependent on the OS and display technology in use.
+The toughest part of developing the keylogger is by far the capture of global keystrokes which is highly dependent on the OS and display technology in use.
-Beyond that, the choices you are left with are how and when to log keypresses.
-While I don't have plans to deploy my keylogger in the wild anytime soon, it has been fun running the tool on my own PC and looking back at some of the silly searches and things I type into my computer.
+Beyond that, you have to decide how to record keystrokes.
+Be responsible with how you use this or any keylogger!

-You can find the complete project source with build instructions, usage, etc. on my GitHub page under [keylogger][7].
+The complete project source with build instructions, usage, etc. is available on GitHub under [keylogger][7].

 [1]: https://programmador.com/posts/keyboard-hell/
 [2]: https://en.cppreference.com/w/cpp/string/byte/isprint